All Episodes

 Well, it depends.

-But in any event, regardless, um, it's that that's just the validity of the card, it's not the validity of your status.
+But in any event, regardless, that's just the validity of the card.

-It's sort of like um your passport expiring.
+It's sort of like your passport expiring.

-It's um uh if your passport expires, you don't stop being a citizen of the United States, you just don't have a travel document.
+If your passport expires, you don't stop being a citizen of the United States.

-But as to answer the other part of your question as to what's wrong with immigration, um, our current system, which was designed when Bill Clinton was president, um, it's all stick and no carrot.
+But as to answer the other part of your question as to what's wrong with immigration, our current system, which was designed when Bill Clinton was president, it's all stick and no carrot.

 And I know that there's a very large contingency of people that say, well, you know, people that are in this country should be doing those jobs.

-They're not gonna do those jobs.
+They're not going to do those jobs.

 And there are industries that will be completely crippled without immigrant labor.

-And I'm not, and I'm not talking about uh lawyers.
+And I'm not talking about lawyers.

 I mean, we got plenty of lawyers.

-We and uh uh although you can come to the United States as a lawyer, I know a few foreign nationals that are lawyers in the United States.
+And although you can come to the United States as a lawyer, I know a few foreign nationals that are lawyers in the United States.

 And then individuals can come to the United States with a specific employment-based visa.

-That's it, you just apply for that, and then you come to the country, and it only allows you to work in one of those industries as long as you can prove that you're you're qualified and make it simple, match up labor with employers and make it so, and then you have to follow those employers, make sure that they're actually hiring individuals that are authorized to work in the United States, and if they're screwing around, borrow them from the system, and now they're gonna lose their labor force.
+Match up labor with employers and make it so, and then you have to follow those employers, make sure that they're actually hiring individuals that are authorized to work in the United States.

 That's a really simple way to do it.